tstih/more/README.md

 # Line

-Vertical or horizontal line control, used as a separator or a decorator.
+Use a custom line as a separator or a decorator.

 ![](Images/line-1.jpg)